dontHaveTheCow/stm32f4_template/README.md

 	`make clean`		to clean project

 TODO:

-	*Add debugging defines in main and additional functionality in Makefile *Repair the printf in debugging mode
-	*.gdbint has static path to executable
+	* .gdbint has static path to executable
+	* Code with debugging symbols, semihosting and minimal libc ir 14kB in size But release variant is 11kB, which might be oversized.
+	* Cleaner way of implementing debug code in overall source should be introduced.